Poly’s Campus Reimagined in New Master Plan

 Planned renovations will also retain other historical elements at Poly.

-Additional campus enhancements in the master plan include a new, three-story administration and classroom building, a food services facility, a student drop-off area that will run the length of Jackrabbit Lane, and a wellness garden for students and staff.
+Additional campus enhancements in the master plan include a new food services facility, a student drop-off area that will run the length of Jackrabbit Lane and a wellness garden for students and staff.
+Poly's renovations are expected to complete by the 2031-32 school year.

 Slides from the Nov.
 15 town hall event are available at lbschoolbonds.net.